caihuaiguang/pytorch-shapley-cam/README.md

 Usage: `python cam.py --image-path <path_to_image> --method <method> --output-dir <output_dir_path> `

-To use with a specific device, like cpu, cuda, cuda:0 or mps:
+To use with a specific device, like cpu, cuda, cuda:0, mps or hpu:
 `python cam.py --image-path <path_to_image> --device cuda  --output-dir <output_dir_path> `

 ----------